Why choose Mitch as your insurance broker?

 Third-party liability

-If you have an at-fault accident, you can be sued for property damage or hurting someone.
-This coverage helps pay for legal fees, court settlements, and other related costs.
-The legal minimum is $200,000, but we recommend choosing $2M for more peace of mind, especially with how quickly expenses can add up.
+If you cause a crash, you could be sued for property damage or injuring someone.
+Third-party liability covers legal fees, court settlements, and related costs.
+The legal minimum coverage amount is $200,000, but Mitch recommends you choose $2M for more peace of mind because expenses can add up fast.

 Health and accident benefits icon.